 The Egyptians are the first known people to have developed a strong doctrine of social equality and impartiality before the law.
 This is perhaps due to the great wealth of the region that afforded the kingdom the luxury of fairness.
 Though laws were seen as coming from the authority of the Pharaoh, the principle of Ma'at guided the law.
 The instruction for lawmaking to the Egyptian viziers was, "the creator-god states that he has made all men equal in opportunity and that, if there be any violation of this equality, the fault is man's."

-Religious commandments, also guided by Ma'at, were written down in Egypt prior to the codification of civil law.
+Religious commandments, also guided by Ma'at, were written down in

 Section from a Book of the Dead

 During the 18th Dynasty (between 1580-1350 BCE), The Book of Coming Into the Day, popularly known as The Book of the Dead, was assembled from Egyptian texts and practices.
 One section of a book recorded the 42 Confessions and 42 Judges that a person would have to pass in order to successfully enter the eternal afterlife.
-The 42 Confessions are as follows:
+The 42 Confessions are as follows:1.
+I have not committed sin.

 2. I have not committed robbery with violence.